 - Tips for better meetings: (1) Prepare and circulate an agenda and follow it; (2) Consider using tech tools to facilitate scheduling them in first place; (3) Respect the start and end times, and encourage participants to plan for 5-10 minute buffers between engagements; (4) End with clear action steps that identify a deadline and who is responsible.
 Also, consider building in time to review materials and letting individuals attend only for relevant parts

 3. Use Tech Tools.
 Take steps for cybersecurity, recognizing the heightened risk mentioned in the first section.
 From there, client portals and both law practice management and project management software will help communication and collaboration from remote locations.

 4. Center Support & Inclusion.
 Communication matters both on the technical end behind adopting technology or implementing new processes and on the personal end behind adapting to the additional life pressures most of us have encountered.
 (See: How to prepare for the coming inequity of the hybrid office [Fast Company, June 2021, as well as Why Most Black Office Workers Are Dreading the Return to Offices (NBC, July 2021).)
-Employees will need to feel safe to express their specific needs, employers will need to provide material support, and it can help to discuss and share tools for challenges common to us all:
+Employees will need to feel safe to express their specific needs, employers will need to provide material support, and it can help to discuss and share tools for challenges common to us all, like:

 - Setting Healthy Boundaries (LCL MA, 2020)

 - Distraction Management for Lawyers (Mass LOMAP Webinars for Busy Lawyers)